Keep it clean

 If we keep runoff clean by reducing pollutants picked up when water runs over hard surfaces, we can help our community reach acceptable daily pollution levels entering the nearest water body to our home.
 This will make it safer for swimming and improve habitat and drinking water quality downstream.

-Pick Up Dog Waste, Use a Compostable Bag, Then Compost It Properly
+Pick Up Dog Waste, Use a Certified Compostable Bag, Then Compost

 Dogs, being carnivorous, have waste that is four times as dangerous (total coliforms and E.coli) as humans, but you can find it lying around any park or neighbourhood where it washes off lawns and sidewalks and is carried, untreated, directly to the nearest water body via the storm sewer.
 This creates a significant human health hazard every time it rains.
 Dog waste is often the primary cause of urban beach closures.

-Every municipality has different requirements for managing dog and cat waste.
-Please see tips for sustainable practices for dealing with pet waste in our Region.
+Please see tips for sustainable practices for dealing with pet waste in our Waterloo Region.

 You can buy plastic pet waste bags to go in the garbage, double bagged.
 You can also dispose of dog waste wrapped in newspaper or kraft paper in your green bin.
 Finally, you can buy a pet waste digester from pet stores or easily make your own by making simple changes to a garbage can with a lid.
 (Watch this great How-to video from City Farmer.)